 Find an Existing Fan of Your Brand

 If a celebrity already has an affinity for your brand, you’re halfway to securing a free endorsement from them.
-And, as mentioned above, you can practically guarantee that the endorsement you get will be received by the buying public as genuine and enthusiastic.
+As we mentioned above, when a celebrity has a natural affinity for your brand, there is an improved chance that any potential social media mention of your brand will be perceived as authentic and genuine by the public.

-So what if you don’t know of any celebrities who already have an affinity for your brand?
-Simple: you give them the opportunity to try it out and establish that affinity.
-Los Angeles-based clothing brand Popular Demand has done this very effectively, reaching out to artists’ managers and publicists and inviting them and their client to their warehouse to pick out some clothes for themselves (for free, of course).
+Los Angeles-based clothing brand Popular Demand has done this very effectively, reaching out to artists’ managers and publicists and inviting them and their clients to their warehouse to pick out some clothes for themselves (for free, of course).

-This method requires a little more research (and a bit more luck)- it’s most effective when you can identify an up-and-coming artist to try your product rather than a firmly-established celebrity (since already well-known celebrities may not want to take time out to try your product).
-Popular Demand has also effectively targeted up-and-comers like Chris Brown and Sage the Gemini; this allowed them to establish a relationship early on and build affinity and trust between the artist and the brand.
+This method requires a little more research (and a bit more luck)- it’s most effective when you can identify an up-and-coming artist to try your product rather than a firmly-established celebrity (since already well-known celebrities may not want to take time out to try your product for free) .
+Popular Demand has effectively targeted up-and-comers like Sage the Gemini; this allowed them to establish a relationship early on and build affinity and trust between the artist and the brand.
 And as a result, those artists have ended up wearing their products in photo shoots and music videos, so Popular Demand spent nothing more than the cost of the wholesale materials for a boatload of free advertising and celebrity endorsements.

 Use Your Brand to Solve a Celebrity’s Problem